leecaceres/CS50P-Final-Project/README.md

 # CS50P-Final-Project

-## Program that uses an API to tell user their horoscope based on their birth month and day.
+## Program that uses an API to tell users their horoscope based on their birth month and day.

 ### Input:
 User inputs their date of birth (**dob**).
 Used **regex** to allow multiple date formats:
 - variations of *mm/dd/yyyy*
-- variationf of *month dd, yyyy*
+- variations of *month dd, yyyy*
 - variations of *dd month yyyy*

 ### Functionality: